How the process unfolds

 So, everyone now knows exactly what the dispute is all about and feels comfortable and ready to start discussing the issues.

-The mediator is now likely to make an assessment of whether to proceed in the process.
-We sometimes refer to this as “negotiation with a referee”.
+The mediator is now likely to make an assessment of whether to proceed in a process We sometimes refer to as “Negotiation with a referee”.
 For the parties to sit down in the same room with a mediator present can be an amazing incentive to understand each other’s view point.